sarahkasiske/physical-computing/week1/readme.md

 #####Immediately following the wash cycle Laundry Aid will dry the clothing in the machine.
 Clothes will be dried based on the pre-selected laundry cycle.

+######Note: If the Laundry Cycle must be stopped a stop button will be available to users within the control panel.
+If the stop button is pressed the laundry cycle will stop and the door will be unlocked.
+The cycle will continue if the start button is pressed.
+If the user presses and holds the stop button the cycle will cancel.
+If the cycle is canceled any water will be drained from the machine and the door will unlock.

 ###Step 5: Locate Laundry Basket

 ##### Before folding the clean clothing Laundry Aid will scan the area around the machine looking for an empty laundry basket.
 If a laundry basket is not present Laundry Aid will Leave the folded clothing on top of the machine.
 If a laundry basket is present it will place the clothing into the basket.